Skip to content

 Testing Assumptions:

-There are two FDA-recognized consensus standards recommended for testing: 1-159 ISO 18778 Second edition 2022-06, Respiratory equipment - Particular requirements for basic safety and essential performance of infant cardiorespiratory monitors and 3-129 ANSI AAMI EC53:2013/(R)2020, ECG trunk cables and patient leadwires.
+There are two FDA-recognized consensus standards recommended for testing: 1-159 ISO 18778 Second edition 2022-06, Respiratory equipment - Particular requirements for basic safety and essential performance of infant cardiorespiratory monitors and 3-129 ANSI AAMI EC53:2013/(R)2020, ECG trunk cables and patient lead wires.
 Connection tests may also be applicable depending on the type of assembly.

 Ease of Manufacturing:

 The device does not employ any area of manufacturing technology that is not well established.
 However, it represents a complex set of functionalities working seamlessly to provide a specific outcome.
 The manufacturing assembly process will have to be well-detailed and traceable.
+If licensed the development for manufacturing may present significant costs to the licensee which will be considered in any licensing payments to the technology owner.

-Ballpark Study includes visual and interactive data:
+The Zewski Report includes visual and interactive data:

 Feasibility Score: The Feasibility Score, or Zewski Score, is a number between 1-100 that identifies how difficult of a program your project is to initiate and maintain a plan and budget for relative to other projects on the scale.
 The higher the risk of the project, the lower the score.
 Average Class II projects fall between 40 and 60.
 Projects above 75 are generally straightforward.
 Those below 25 are complex and extremely high risk.